amitxv/PC-Tuning/docs/research.md

     <img src="../media/network-monitor-new-capture.png" width="450">

-- Open a game that you have applied a DSCP value for and enter a game mode in which the game will send and receive packets (e.g. an online match, not a local match)
+- Open the game that you have applied the DSCP value for and enter the game mode in which the game will send and receive packets (e.g. an online match, not a local match)

 - Press F5 to start logging.
 After 30 seconds or so press F7 to stop the log

-- In the left-hand pane, click on the game executable name and click on a packet header.
+- In the left-hand pane, click on the game executable name and click on the packet header.
 Expand the packet info under the frame details and finally expand the Ipv4 subcategory.
 This will reveal the current DSCP value of each frame

     <img src="../media/network-monitor-dscp-value.png" width="400">